georbots/SVM-from-Scratch/README.md

 ${\partial L \over \partial b} = - \sum_{i=1} \alpha_i y_i = 0 \implies$

 $\sum \alpha_i y_i = 0$

+The problem we came up with is called a quadratic optimization problem and can be solved using a computer.
+The CVXOPT library is used in the code of this repository to implement our solution.

+The above mathematics are just the foundation of the SVM classifier.
+The code contains also implementation of the **soft margin** and **gaussian kernel trick**.

+The implementation includes an SVM module with Linear and Gaussian kernels and a test to showcase its abillity to classify synthetic data.

 Two test cases are shown.
 One with linearly separable data:
 ![Image Alt Text](images/Linear_example_synthetic_dataset.png)